hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 engines, from developing such a machine, and when Murdoch persisted, Boulton persuaded him not to file a patent (box 5.4)

-## Box 5.4 Watt and Boulton delay the development of a steam carriage {.featuretitle}
+Box 5.4 Watt and Boulton delay the development of a steam carriage

 In 1777, when he was 23 years old, William Murdoch walked nearly 500 km to Birmingham to take a job with James Watt's steam engine company.
 Both